 These awards are intended for a broad range of individuals who work on the conservation and historic preservation of works of art, manuscripts, or cultural properties (including architecture, engineering, planning and design, urban design, or landscape architecture), and those who work in the area of cultural policy.
 Applicants are encouraged to submit materials that best express the quality of what they do and how they think.

-Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to his or her work, as well as the professional trajectory he or she is pursuing.
+Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to their work, as well as the professional trajectory he or she is pursuing.

 Included in literature are: fiction, literary nonfiction, and poetry.